-'''

-SWAP.CalculateScores(inputMat, phenoGroup, classes = NULL, FilterFunc = SWAP.Filter.Wilcoxon, RestrictedPairs = NULL, handleTies = FALSE, verbose = FALSE, score_fn = signedTSPScores, score_opts = list(), ...)
+''' SWAP.CalculateScores(inputMat, phenoGroup, classes = NULL, FilterFunc = SWAP.Filter.Wilcoxon, RestrictedPairs = NULL, handleTies = FALSE, verbose = FALSE, score_fn = signedTSPScores, score_opts = list(), ...) '''

-'''

-12 SWAP.CalculateScores

-inputMat is a numerical matrix containing the measurements (e.g., gene expression data)

-to be used to build the K-TSP classifier.
-The columns represent samples and the rows represent the features (e.g., genes).
+inputMat is a numerical matrix containing the measurements ( e.g. , gene expression data) to be used to build the K-TSP classifier.
+The columns represent samples and the rows represent the features ( e.g. , genes).
 The number of columns must agree with the length of phenoGroup.
-Note that rownames(inputMat) will be construed as feature names (e.g., gene symbols) in all subsequent analyses.

-phenoGroup is a factor containing the training phenotypes with two levels.

-classes is a character vector of length 2 providing the phenotype class labels (case followed by control).
-If NULL, the levels of phenoGroup will be taken as the tify the Top Scoring Pairs (TSPs).
+Note that rownames(inputMat) will be construed as feature names ( e.g. , gene symbols) in all subsequent analyses. phenoGroup is a factor containing the training phenotypes with two levels. classes is a character vector of length 2 providing the phenotype class labels (case fol- lowed by control).
+If NULL, the levels of phenoGroup will be taken as the labels.
+FilterFunc is a filtering function to reduce the starting number of features to be used to iden- tify the Top Scoring Pairs (TSPs).
 The default filter is based on the Wilcoxon rank-sum test and alternative filtering functions can be passed too (see SWAP.Filter.Wilcoxon for details).
 Note the filtering function must return feature names, i.e. a subset of rownames(inputMat).

-FilterFunc is a filtering function to reduce the starting number of features to be used to idenis a character matrix with two columns containing the feature pairs to be considered for score calculations.
+RestrictedPair s is a character matrix with two columns containing the feature pairs to be con- sidered for score calculations.
 Each row should contain a pair of feature names matching the rownames(inputMat).
-If RestrictedPairs is missing all available handleTies is a logical value indicating whether tie handling should be enabled or not.

-verbose is a logical value indicating whether status messages will be printed or not score\fn is a function for calculating TSP scores.
+If RestrictedPairs is missing all available feature pairs will be considered. handleTies is a logical value indicating whether tie handling should be enabled or not.
+FALSE by default. verbose is a logical value indicating whether status messages will be printed or not throughout the function.
+FALSE by default. score_fn is a function for calculating TSP scores.
 By default, the signed TSP scores as calculated by SWAP.Calculate.SignedTSPScores will be used.
 The user can also provide SWAP.Calculate.BasicTSPScores to obtain basic TSP scores.
-The output of any custom function should correspond to the same strucure as the output from these two functions.

-score\opts is a list of additional variables that will be passed on to the scoring function as the score\opts argument.
+The output of any custom function should correspond to the same strucure as the output from these two functions. score_opts is a list of additional variables that will be passed on to the scoring function as the score_opts argument.
+Additional argument passed to the filtering function FilterFunc.

-labels the levels (phenotypes) in phenoGroup.

-score is a vector containing the pair-wise scores.
+labels the levels (phenotypes) in phenoGroup. score is a vector containing the pair-wise scores.